DeepRec-AI/DeepRec/docs/docs_en/Feature-Filter.md

 - `var-partition_filter_offset`: Parameters for restoring filtered features

 Users can collect information about filtered features by reading data with `_filtered` suffix.

+**Whether to save information of filtered features**

+Users sometimes don‘t need to save the information of filtered features when saving the ckpt (for example, the information of filtered features is not needed during serving).
+Users can set the environment variable `TF_EV_SAVE_FILTERED_FEATURES` to `False` to not save the information of the filtered features, thus reducing the size of the checkpoint.